 Each certificate and key system variable names a file in PEM

-format.
-If you have a MySQL source distribution, you can test
+Alternatively, if you have a MySQL source distribution, you can

-your setup using the demonstration certificate and key files in
+test your setup using the demonstration certificate and key

 MySQL also provides these system variables for server-side encrypted-connection control: